mongodb-js/compass-connect/README.md

 ### Connecting via the form

 Users can switch to the form view by clicking `"Fill in connection fields individually"` on the top right corner of the screen.
-The connection form attributes were split into `"Hostname"` and `"More options"` view.
-On the first view users can enter a hostname, port, indicate whether it is SRV record or regular one and specify the authentication mechanism.
+The connection form attributes are split into `"Hostname"` and `"More options"` views.
+On the first view users can enter hostname, port, indicate whether it is SRV record or regular one and specify the authentication mechanism.
 On the second view, a request can be decorated with additional connection options such as read preference, SSL method or SSH tunnel.

 ![form-view](./form-view.png)